Geelong: Rail

-Geelong is a major hub for rail transport in Victoria, having frequent services to and from Melbourne, and being at the junction of the Port Fairy, Western standard gauge and the Geelong-Ballarat lines.
+Geelong is a major hub for rail transport in Victoria, having frequent services to and from Melbourne, and being at the junction of the Port Fairy, Western standard gauge, and the Geelong-Ballarat (freight only) lines.
 Eight passenger railway stations are in the urban area, all along the Warrnambool line and served by V/Line trains.
 The Geelong line provides passenger services to Melbourne in the off-peak with trains departing Geelong every 20 minutes on weekdays, with more frequent services at peak times.
 According to V/Line, the Geelong line carries more passengers than any other regional rail line in Australia.
 None of the lines are electrified and all trains servicing Geelong are diesel powered.

-Geelong's currently operating stations include Little River, Lara, Corio, North Shore, North Geelong, Geelong, South Geelong, Marshall and Waurn Ponds.
+Geelong's currently operating stations include Little River, Lara, Corio, North Shore, North Geelong, Geelong, South Geelong, Marshall, and Waurn Ponds.

 In the past, a rail line connected Geelong city to the Bellarine Peninsula through to Queenscliff.
 Regular rail passenger services ceased in 1931, although summer Sunday excursion trains ran until the 1970s.
 The line was closed in 1976.
 The Bellarine Railway now operates on a section of the line between Drysdale and Queenscliff as a tourist attraction.

 Passenger services run to Warrnambool five times daily, connecting Geelong with Colac, Terang, and Camperdown.
 Journey Beyond's The Overland service between Melbourne and Adelaide stops at the standard-gauge platform provided at North Shore station.
 It runs two days a week.
 Freight trains also operate from Melbourne to Geelong serving local industries, as well as to Warrnambool and other western Victorian towns.
 The main Melbourne-Adelaide standard-gauge line is the main interstate freight route.

 Victoria's electronic ticketing system, Myki, was implemented on rail services between Marshall and Melbourne on 29 July 2013.

-The Victorian government is currently in process of land acquisition and inspection for a potential Torquay rail line which would service both Torquay and the Armstrong Creek growth corridor.
+The Victorian government is in the process of land acquisition and inspection for a potential Torquay rail line which would service both Torquay and the Armstrong Creek growth corridor.